Design Challenge Competition for Students

 Objective

-Design and implement a digital competition, to expand global access to the ASME student community
+Design and implement a digital competition, to expand global access to the ASME student community.
+Foster engagement, creativity and STEM design skills.
+Include AR/VR/3D/simulation technologies.

 Overview